-Over the five years to 2014, the Golf Courses and Country Clubs industry has struggled to make par due to the lingering effects of the recession and a decline in golf participation.
-High unemployment and lower consumer spending pushed down membership and golf course usage from 2009 through 2011, causing industry revenue to decline.
+Over the five years to 2015, the Golf Courses and Country Clubs industry has struggled to make par due to the lingering effects of the recession and a decline in golf participation.
+High unemployment and lower consumer spending pushed down membership and golf course usage through 2011, causing industry revenue to decline.
 In the coming years, the industry will return to moderate growth due to high corporate profit, rising disposable income and increased consumer sentiment.
 These factors will likely stimulate demand for industry clubs as people return to the golf courses and country clubs... purchase to read more

 Industry Report - Industry Locations Chapter